 As long as there are addicted people in the area, as long as there is a demand for drugs, and as long as there are ruthless entrepreneurs who don’t care about the human wreckage they create, there will be drugs trafficked and distributed.
 While law enforcement does its best to interdict drug shipments, this effort will always be futile unless real recovery is available to those who have become addicted, and unless effective drug education is provided for young people before they have a chance to succumb to the imagined allure of drug use.

-Effective drug treatment programs, drug rehabilitation facilities and drug education such as that offered by Narconon drug and alcohol rehabilitation centers and drug education centers around the country are part of the solution.
+Effective drug treatment programs, drug rehabilitation facilities and drug education such as that offered by Narconon drug and alcohol rehabilitation centers around the country are part of the solution.
 When former drug users are restored to an interest in life and a sense of personal integrity, everyone wins the war on drugs.
 When a child realizes that life is lived better without a needle, a crack pipe or a joint, the future of our entire country is a little brighter.